The Rocky Horror Show (video game): Gameplay

-Based on the musical of the same name, The Rocky Horror Show has the player control either Brad or Janet collecting the pieces of the Medusa machine from around the castle in order to de-Medusa the player's partner.
-The other characters attempt to slow down Brad and Janet, with Riff Raff and Eddie having the ability to kill the player.
+Based on the musical of the same name, The Rocky Horror Show has the player control either Brad or Janet as they search the castle of Dr Frank-N-Furter for pieces of the Medusa machine in order to restore the player's partner, who's been turned to stone, and escape.
+They must also find keys to open doors and along the way avoid other characters who attempt to stop them.
+Dr Frank-N-Furter, Magenta and Columbia will remove the players clothes and randomly place them around the castle, while Riff Raff and Eddie will try and kill the player.
+Rocky, however, is harmless.
+All the characters quote various lines from the musical when they encounter the player character.

 Development

 The Rocky Horror Show was published and developed by CRL Group, having made previously licensed games such as The War of the Worlds.
 In 1984, negotiations by CRL were made to obtain the rights to make a computer game on the property.
 CRL's CEO Clem Chambers claimed in an interview with GamesTM that the rights holder for the property approached the company after being impressed by their work with The War of the Worlds.
 Chambers stated he wanted to base the game on the environments of the stage show instead of "the elements of dubious taste in the show itself".

 Rocky Horror's creator Richard O'Brien did not have much involvement with making the game, due to being "terrified of technology".
 Ian Ellery, a fan of Rocky Horror, was the game's programmer.

+Release

+Upon release the game came with a glossy colour fold-out poster and a sticker for the Spectrum, Amstrad and Commodore.

+There were two versions of the game released on the ZX Spectrum, with the standard 48k release in 1985 followed by an upgraded version for the 128k Spectrum in 1986.

+Only the Spectrum and Amstrad versions feature a start up screen where the character Riff Raff dances "The Time Warp" alongside the lyrics.

-There were separate versions of the game released for C64 and C128.
-The former was a straight ZX Spectrum port while the latter featured completely reworked graphics with more detailed characters and more colourful backgrounds.
-In the game itself there were a few new locations to be found.
+The Commodore meanwhile had three separate releases.
+The original C64 game was a straight ZX Spectrum port in 1985 (with different sprites), while an alternative C64 version was released in America by Electric Dreams in 1986 and featured entirely different graphics than the CRL version.
+A completely reworked version was released by CRL in 1986 for the C128 with improved graphics, more detailed characters and more colourful backgrounds and new locations.